pish-pish/SuperBMD/README.md

 # SuperBMD
 A library to import and export various 3D model formats into the Binary Model (BMD) format.

 This API uses the Open Asset Import Library (AssImp).
-A list of supported model formats can be found [here](http://assimp.org/main_features_formats.html).
+A list of supported model formats can be found [here](http://assimp.sourceforge.net/main_features_formats.html).
+Recommended: .dae/.fbx.

 This is a fork of SuperBMD that supports generating triangle strips (a more space-efficient way to represent faces in a model) and extracting and applying BMD material data as JSON, maintained by Yoshi2 (RenolY2 on github). <br>